skillab-project/digital-transformation-policymaker/policy-success-evaluator/README.md

 ## 🚀 Features

 - **KPI Input & Trend Analysis**
-  Accepts one or more KPIs along with sector, region, and policy context.
+  Accepts one or more KPIs along with policy context, namely policy name sector, region, and description.
   Automatically computes linear trend, projected time to target, and on/off-track status.

 - **Policy-Aware Auto KPI Fetch**